robole/artifice/readme.md

 This is home to (art) experiments to improve my web dev trickery.

-The starting point is likely to be an artwork or graphic design.

 Each experiment is organised into a folder.
 If the folder has:
-- A subfolder with the title "original" - I created the original artwork in here (with some artistic license).
+- A subfolder with the title "original" - I recreated the original artwork in here (with a smidge of artistic license).
 - A subfolder with the title "remix" -  this is where I go off and create my own thing.
 - If there is neither of these subfolders, it's likely to be my own creation.